tricks7/basic-website/drills/version-2/rubric.md

 ## Visual
 - [ ] A prominent navigation area on the left of the page with:
     - [ ] An image that is centered inside the left nav
-    - [ ] The following text that is centered and left-aligned inside of the left nav bar
+    - [ ] The following elements should be centered in the nav bar and their text should be left-aligned
       - [ ] Blog Name
       - [ ] A subheading
       - [ ] Navigation with 3 anchor tags